Helios504/lconnect-autoclose/README.md

 11. Click ok and close the Window

 # Testing
-To test if your configuration is setup correctly, right click on the task schedular entry and press "Run".
+- To test if your configuration is setup correctly, right click on the task schedular entry and press "Run".
 You should see a command prompt window launch, L-Connect 3 should start up (hidden in the system tray).
 Then it should close 15 seconds later.
-Hopefully your RGB was configured during this time.
+- Alternatively you can reboot your PC and upon login L-Connect should start and then close.